Essential Deckhand Training:

 Superyacht Deckhand Course:

 Many training schools around the world offer introductory deckhand courses.
 These aim to teach some of the basic skills required to be a deckhand, such as; sanding, painting, varnishing, scrubbing decks and washing down.
 These courses are useful for teaching basic deck maintenance skills and preparing deck crew for their first job.
-However, they are not recognised qualifications and these skills are learned ‘day working’ or even on the job.
+However, these are not recognised qualifications and these skills can be learned ‘day working’ or even on the job.
+If you have not been exposed to the industry by and friends or family, we recommend taking an introductory course.

 As a deckhand seeking your first job in the yachting industry, it is advisable to complete a VHF course.
 This 1-day course will enable the use of the VHF radio equipment on board and no previous experience is required.
 It is an essential qualification to progress on deck.
-The sooner one becomes familiar with this equipment the better it will be for their career.
+The sooner a deckhand member becomes familiar with this equipment the better.
 It is, therefore, a good course for green deckhands to have.
 Additionally, qualifications like this reflect long-term industry commitment.
+It is also a prerequisite for a Yachtmaster / Master of Yachts 200GT.

 This course is not essential as an aspiring deckhand but can be beneficial.
 It provides a good introduction into seamanship, watchkeeping and collision regulations.
 It is a 5-day theory-based course and adds value to your CV.
 It provides good fundamental knowledge which is useful on board and for future courses.